aditeyabaral/aditeyabaral.github.io/_news/announcement_19.md

 related_posts: false
 ---

-Started my `Bachelors of Technology` at PES University's `Department of Computer Science and Engineering`.
+Started my `Bachelor of Technology` at PES University's `Department of Computer Science and Engineering`.